Namche Bazaar

-At the 2001 census, it had a population of 1,647 people living in 397 individual households.
+Per the 2001 census, it had a population of 1,647 people living in 397 individual households.

 Geography

+Namche Bazaar is situated 137 km (85 miles) northeast of Kathmandu, 366 km (227 miles) north of the provincial capital Biratnagar, and 13 km north of the nearest Tenzing–Hillary Airport in Lukla.

-Immediately west of Namche is Kongde Ri at 6187 m and to the east is Thamserku at 6623 m.
+Immediately west of Namche is the Kongde Ri peak at 6187 m and to its east is the Thamserku peak at 6623 m.

 Transport

-On a hill overlooking Namche Bazaar is the Syangboche Airport (3,750 m / 12,303 ft).
-It is no longer used for passenger flights, though Russian helicopters make occasional cargo flights.
+On a hill overlooking Namche Bazaar is Syangboche Airport (3,750 m / 12,303 ft).
+It is no longer used for passenger flights, though helicopter flight is the option to reach directly to Namche Bazar.
+The heliapd is located to the right north part of Bazar on the day to Dole.
+Airbus helicopter, Bell and MI17 helicopter operate flight to Namche.

 The nearest open airport is Tenzing–Hillary Airport, located 13 km south of the town.

 Tourism

 Namche Bazaar is popular with trekkers in the Khumbu region, especially for altitude acclimatization, and is the gateway to the high Himalaya.
 The town has a number of lodgings, stores and internet cafés catering to the needs of visitors.
-There are German bakeries, little cafes and many restaurants.
+There are German bakeries, little cafés and many restaurants.
 There is also an Irish pub, said to be the highest and most remote Irish pub in the world.
 A popular local meal is yak steak.

 On Saturday mornings, a weekly market is held in the centre of the town.
 There may also be a daily Tibet market where clothing and cheap Chinese consumer goods tend to be the main articles for sale.

-Namche has electricity from the nearby Thame-Namche hydropower plant (600 kW), opened in October 1995 near Thame.
+Namche receives electricity from the nearby Thame-Namche hydropower plant (600 kW), opened in October 1995 near Thame.